svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-history-sharding.md

 - The ledger store (defined by the `[node_db]` stanza) is separate from the history shard store.
 The ledger store is required for all servers, and always contains a range of recent history, defined by how many ledgers to keep available in the `online_delete` parameter.
 (The default configuration stores the most recent 2000 ledgers.)
     - If you keep at least 2<sup>15</sup> ledgers (32768) in the ledger store, you can efficiently import chunks of recent history from the ledger store into the shard store.
 - The history shard store (defined by the `[shard_db]` stanza) is only required for storing history shards.
 The configuration stanza should be omitted from servers that do not store history shards.
 The size of the history shard store is defined in gigabytes in the `max_size_gb` parameter; the server attempts to use as much of this space as possible to store complete shards.
 The history shard store _MUST_ be stored on a solid-state disk or similar fast media.
 Traditional spinning hard disks are insufficient.
 - A shard consists of 2<sup>14</sup> ledgers (16384) and occupies approximately 200 MB to 4 GB based on the age of the shard.
-Older shards are smaller because there was less activity in the XRP Ledger at the time.
+Older shards are smaller because there was less activity in the SGY Ledger at the time.
 - The history shard store and the ledger store _MUST_ be stored at different file paths.
 You can configure the ledger store and history store to be on different disks or partitions if desired.
 - It is possible but redundant to hold full ledger history in both the ledger store and the history shard store.
 - The time to acquire a shard, number of file handles needed by the `rippled` server, and memory cache usage is directly affected by the size of the shard.